Process Overload

 Symbiotic

-Description: Basically a mossto process.
+Description: Basically a mossto process with differing varietals between the mossto and target seed.
 In the case of caturra, it is fermented in the mossto of a gesha, to “symbiotically” introduce microbial diversity.
+This term may be used for other processes as well.

 The Symbiotic Process is a proprietary fermentation technique developed by Hachi that enables flavour to be transferred between coffee varieties—without using anything but coffee itself.
 Here’s how it works: